 How to Buy Treasurys

 There are three ways to purchase Treasurys.
-The first is called a non-competitive bid auction.
+The first is called a noncompetitive bid auction.
 That's for investors who know they want the note and are willing to accept any yield.
 That's the method most individual investors use.
-They can just go online to TreasuryDirect to complete their purchase.
-An individual can only buy $5 million in Treasurys with this method.
+They can go online to TreasuryDirect to complete their purchase.
+An individual can only buy $5 million in Treasurys during a given auction with this method.

-The third is through the secondary market.
-That's where Treasury owners sell the securities before maturity.
+The third is through the secondary market, where Treasury owners sell the securities before maturity.
 The bank or broker acts as a middleman.

 You can profit from the safety of Treasurys without actually owning any.
 Most fixed-income mutual funds own Treasurys.
 You can also purchase a mutual fund that only owns Treasurys.
 There are also exchange-traded funds that track Treasurys without owning them.
 If you have a diversified portfolio, you probably already own Treasurys.